How to Optimize Your Website for SEO Purposes

 search engine optimization keywords

 The “Blog posts” sheet includes many useful blog ideas: “what is search engine optimization”, “how to switch to https”, “what makes a good website”, “how to manage your online reputation”, and so on.
-If you have a big keyword list, you will get enough blog posts ideas to create a content roadmap that can last for years.
+If you have a big keyword list, you will get enough blog post ideas to create a content roadmap that can last for years.

 3. SEO-based competitor research

 You may have noticed that I ignored SEO competition (“Difficulty”) until now.
-Here’s why: I may not be able to rank on Google’s first page for a very difficult keyword, but I will rank for several related, long-tail keywords, which can bring in an equivalent amount of high-quality traffic.
+Here’s why: I may not be able to rank on Google’s first page for a highly difficult keyword, but I will rank for several related, long-tail keywords, which can bring in an equivalent amount of high-quality traffic.

 expected google click through rates

-Let’s assume you have gotten the top spot for “search engine optimization companies”.
+Let’s assume you have gotten the top spot for “search engine optimization companies.”
 It’s got 700 monthly searches, and you are getting about 30% of the visitors – that would be 210 people per month.

 If your website’s conversion rate is 2%, you will get 210 * 0.02 = 4 new clients per month.
-If each client pays you $1,000 and your net earnings per client are $600, you will have a monthly net income of $600 x 4 = $2,400 from that keyword alone.
+If each client pays you $1,000 and your net earnings per client are $600, you will have a monthly net income of 600 x 4 = 2,400 from that keyword alone.

 4. Choose a good domain name